jose-robles2/Spreadsheet/README.md

 11706967

+## App Details
+Spreadsheet application created using C# and Winforms on Visual Studio 2022 via .NET 6.0 Implemented events to update the backend and frontend effectively.
+Followed OOP and design principles to create a modular and extendible application.

 ## Current Stylecop suppressions:
 [assembly: SuppressMessage("StyleCop.CSharp.LayoutRules", "SA1401:Field should be private", Justification = "<Fields of the Cell.cs class needed to be protected, and this stylecop warning needed to be suppressed in order to comply with the requirements for this assignment.>", Scope = "type", Target = "~T:SpreadsheetEngine.Cell")]